Terry Mattingly

 Terry L. "TMatt" Mattingly (born January 31, 1954) is a journalist, author, and professor.
-As columnist for the Scripps Howard News Service, Mattingly has written "On Religion", a nationally syndicated column, since the summer of 1988.
-Mattingly also ran a well-known religious journalism blog, GetReligion from 2004 to 2024.
+He has written "On Religion", a nationally syndicated column, since the summer of 1988.
+Mattingly also ran a well-known religious journalism blog, GetReligion, from 2004 to 2024.

-Mattingly was also Director of The Washington Journalism Center, a program run by the Council for Christian Colleges and Universities.
+Mattingly was Director of The Washington Journalism Center, a program run by the Council for Christian Colleges and Universities.
+He is currently a senior fellow at the Overby Center for Southern Journalism & Politics at the University of Mississippi.

 Early life and education

 Mattingly was raised by a father who was a Southern Baptist pastor.
 He was involved in Boy Scouts as a youth.
 Mattingly graduated from Thomas Jefferson High School in Port Arthur, Texas.
 He then attended Baylor University, where he graduated with a B.A. in journalism and American history in 1976.
 He then obtained an M.S. in journalism in 1982 from the University of Illinois Urbana-Champaign and a M.A. in church-state studies from Baylor University in 1984.